tylerchilds/plan98/README.md

 First, we need to create a new computer with a literal and metaphorical thumb drive.

+Unless you already have a folder named `thumb-drive` in your home directory, rust+cargo, and deno installed, run:

 ```
 deno task provision
 ```